-Formula 1's longest-serving team and its most successful, it has been more than a decade since Ferrari last tasted championship success.
+Formula 1's longest-serving team and its most successful, but it has been some 15 years since Ferrari last tasted championship success.

 Such is Ferrari's longevity in Formula 1 that the Italian stable was racing in the sport before it was even declared a World Championship in 1950.
 The Scuderia has been in the sport ever since.